Sant Boi de Llobregat: Economy

 Although the main business activity is trading, which is centered around the service sector, Sant Boi is also known for industrial activities, especially metallurgy.

 Agriculturally, its mild climate and fertile waterlogged lands, located at the mouth of the Llobregat river, produce a wide variety of vegetables, including the famous Llobregat Delta artichokes.
 The region offers three different artichoke varieties: white artichoke from Tudela, camús from Bretagne (considered to be the largest variety) and artichoke from Benicarló.
 Production is concentrated mostly in March, but products can be found in local markets throughout the year.

 Politics

-The mayor of the town is Lluïsa Moret Sabidó (Socialists' Party of Catalonia, PSC), and the political composition of the city council seats is as follows:
+The mayor of the town is Lluïsa Moret (Socialists' Party of Catalonia, PSC), and the political composition of the city council seats is as follows: